myles-coleman/apprenticeship-exercise/README.md

 ## Overview

 This project is a simple web application which exposes a HTTP API endpoint and uses a CI/CD pipeline to containerize and deploy it to a cloud platform.
 The application returns a JSON object with a custom message and a dynamically generated timestamp.
-Current deployment endpoint: http://34.171.131.255/

 ## Getting Started